canmi21/anchr/README.md

 > **Note**: This project is currently under active development.

-`anchr` is a low-level Linux daemon exposing bound disk partitions via a QUIC-based abstraction layer, designed for high-performance communication with the `fs` service.
+`anchr` is a low-level Linux daemon exposing bound disk partitions via a QUIC-based abstraction layer, designed for high-performance communication with the `rfs` service.
 It is designed for secure internal usage and will eventually form the foundational layer for encrypted file access across a private infrastructure.

 ## ⚠️ Status: Experimental